gcassel/Models/community-resource-description-framework.md

 The intended structure (relationships) above is unclear in this simple draft Markdown entry.
 For example, *Attribute/Evaluation Databases(, *autonomous versioning links* and *comments* are simply *subtypes* of *Linked Media*.

+* *media format* should identify the CRDF framework itself, and the format of the framed data (media item)
 * *community identity* should be formally related to distributed [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) principles.
 * *editor identities* is only relevant to media in (most) communities which complexly enable separate *viewing and editing rights* for specific media items.
 * *host identities* may only be relevant for communities which do NOT use fully distributed p2p media hosting, possibly per [Holochain](https://holochain.org/) or another distributed signaling, storage and processing standard.